Arthritis Specialists Baton Rouge

 - Tobacco Use - Being a smoker can increase the risk of developing rheumatoid arthritis, as well as worsen the associated symptoms.

 - Having Other Chronic Health Conditions - Arthritis commonly occurs in conjunction with other chronic health conditions.
 For instance, there is a high rate of comorbidity between arthritis and conditions such as heart disease and diabetes.

 There are in excess of 100 types of arthritis and related health conditions.
 However, most forms can be divided into one of two categories: degenerative and inflammatory.
 The most common types of each include:

-Osteoarthritis (OA) - OA is by far the most common form of arthritis, impacting over 30 million people.
+Osteoarthritis (OA) - Osteoarthritis is by far the most common form of arthritis, impacting over 30 million people.
 OA is also known as degenerative arthritis or degenerative joint disease.
 It is most commonly seen in older patients after years of wear and tear.
 However, it may also occur in younger patients, particularly those whose occupations require frequent, repetitive motions.

 Rheumatoid Arthritis (RA) - RA impacts about 1.5 million Americans.
 This form of arthritis arises from an autoimmune disease in which the body's immune system attacks joint tissue, causing damage and inflammation.

 Psoriatic Arthritis (PsA) - PsA is also a type of autoimmune disease.
 It accompanies the skin disease, psoriasis.
 Of the roughly 7.5 million patients who have psoriasis, about 30% will go on to also develop PsA.
 Like RA, PsA results in joint damage and inflammation due to the body's own immune system response.